CS-433/ml-project-1-HiggsDontLie/README.md

 ---------
 Directory name                  | description
 --------------------------------|------------------------------------------
-plots           			    |Contains all the plots of the preliminary data visualization and of the tuning of hyper-parameters
+plots           			    |Contains all the plots of the preliminary data visualization and of the tuning of hyper-parameters.
+Every plot that is run in our scripts will be saved in this directory

 Non Python files: